 Laws regarding insurance and subrogation differ by state, and some jurisdictions may have statutes that directly contradict another’s.
 Retaining counsel that has an understanding of state-specific subrogation laws is vital to maximizing recovery on rental car claims.

 Rathbone Group has years of experience in subrogation on behalf of rental car companies.
-Rental car claims proceed under both contractual and tort legal theories, and with both federal and state laws in play.
+Rental car subrogation claims proceed under both contractual and tort legal theories, and with both federal and state laws in play.
 Rental car subrogation is an ever-evolving field of auto insurance law, and at Rathbone Group, we keep abreast of changing industry regulations.

 Rathbone Group’s understanding of contractual claims ensures a swift judgment and appropriate executions post-judgment.
 Our tort-based subrogation recovery background provides the opportunity to pursue all tort claims simultaneously with contract claims when applicable.

-In addition, in the subrogation of rental car claims, RG is adept at finding coverage when none seems to apply and identifying additional liable parties to increase the likelihood of a recovery.
+In addition, in the subrogation of rental car claims, Rathbone Group is adept at finding coverage when none seems to apply and identifying additional liable parties to increase the likelihood of a recovery.
 This includes under-insured or uninsured third parties.
 Our skilled attorneys are able to take a second look at subrogation potential and uncover any assets the uninsured tortfeasor may have.